Tea unlocks quietude, presence, clarity and completion. — Wu De

-A tea ceremony to immerse yourself in the ‘is-ness’ (as Ram Dass says) of present moment awareness.
+A tea ceremony is a space to immerse yourself in the ‘is-ness’ (as Ram Dass calls it) of present-moment awareness.

-Get in touch with me to discuss a tea ceremony (1-on-1 or group of up to 5) in The Deep Now ♡
+Get in touch with me to discuss a tea ceremony at my home, for retreats and gatherings.

 What if I told you that if you simply mix starlight, solitude, silence and softness, you may just learn everything you’ve ever needed to know about everything you hadn’t known? — Victoria Erickson

 Tea ceremony is an ancient practice of deep listening, stillness, and mindfulness.

 We will be sitting together and drinking tea in silence as a collective meditation.

 A moment to realign your mind and spirit.